 Judo Capital Holdings Limited, the parent company of Judo Bank Pty Ltd, was founded in 2016 and listed on the ASX on 1 November 2021.
-At 30 June 2021, Judo had 320 full-time equivalent employees spread across 12 national locations (Melbourne, Sydney, Brisbane, Perth, Adelaide, Canberra, Hobart, Geelong, Newcastle, the Sunshine Coast, the Gold Coast and Launceston).
+At 30 June 2022, Judo had 465 full-time equivalent employees spread across 15 national locations (Melbourne, Sydney, Brisbane, Perth, Adelaide, Canberra, Hobart, Geelong, Newcastle, the Sunshine Coast, the Gold Coast, Launceston, Parramatta, Bendigo and Toowoomba).

-Judo operates in a highly regulated industry, and is overseen by regulators including the Australian Prudential Regulation Authority (APRA), the Reserve Bank of Australia (RBA), the Australian Securities and Investments Commission, the Australian Competition and Consumer Commission, the Office of the Australian Information Commissioner and the Australian Taxation Office.
+Judo operates in a highly regulated industry and is overseen by regulators including the Australian Prudential Regulation Authority (APRA), the Reserve Bank of Australia (RBA), the Australian Securities and Investments Commission, the Australian Competition and Consumer Commission, the Australian Transaction Reports and Analysis Centre, the Office of the Australian Information Commissioner and the Australian Taxation Office.

-At 30 June 2021, Judo maintained four warehouse facilities, which are revolving facilities under which Judo periodically assigns loan receivables to a special purpose vehicle warehouse funding trust, and also entered into a rated self-securitisation transaction for the purposes of accessing the RBA's term funding facility.
+At 30 June 2022, Judo maintained four warehouse facilities, which are revolving facilities under which Judo periodically assigns loan receivables to a special purpose vehicle warehouse funding trust, and also entered into a rated self-securitisation transaction for the purposes of accessing the RBA's term funding facility.
 Our funders include the RBA, and a range of Australian-regulated and international financiers.
-Judo does not maintain physical bank branches and focuses on SME lending (bank guarantees, business loans, lines of credit, asset finance), associated home lending to new or existing SME customers and consumer and commercial term deposits, supported by our specialist frontline bankers and analysts, and distributed through a network of approved or accredited Australian:
+Judo does not maintain physical bank branches and focuses on SME lending (bank guarantees, business loans, lines of credit, asset finance), associated home lending to new or existing SME customers or Judo employees, consumer and commercial term deposits, and negotiable certificates of deposit (NCDs) or other debt issuances available only to 'wholesale clients' within the meaning of the Corporations Act 2001 (Cth) (Corporations Act), supported by our specialist frontline bankers and analysts, and distributed through a network of approved or accredited Australian:

 - · lending and term deposit brokers;

 - aggregator networks;

-- · comparison websites; and
+- · comparison websites;

+- · financial services licence holders; and

 - · professional services referrers,